 Do These Problems Sound Familiar?

+• He isn’t very involved in your life anymore.
 These issues are prevalent for stepfamilies.
-Rest assured, your marriage isn’t doomed.
+Rest assured.
+Your marriage isn’t doomed.
 With the help of this guide, you’ll learn more about.

-The first time your husband tells you he will do something, including doing the dishes after dinner or picking up the kids from school, you should take him at his word.
+The first time your husband tells you he will do something, including household chores, doing the dishes after dinner, or picking up the kids from school, you should take him at his word.

-If he doesn’t follow through on his promise for any reason and begins to make excuses about why it didn’t happen this time, he may tell himself that it’s OK to break promises as long as there is a good enough excuse.
+If he doesn’t follow through on his promise for any reason and begins to make excuses about why it didn’t happen this time, master’s degree, he may tell himself that it’s OK to break promises all the effort as long as there is a good enough excuse.

 This will leave you feeling unheard and unimportant because there is no incentive for him to keep a promise if he knows you won’t hold him accountable for not following through on his words.

-A toxic husband will rarely listen to what you are saying.
+A toxic spouse or partner will rarely listen to what you are saying.
 Toxic husbands are often more interested in talking back than hearing what you are trying to communicate.
 They may even interrupt you and make other demands on the conversation.

 If one partner consistently feels unheard, they often feel as though they’re wasting their energy trying to be heard, causing them to harm both mentally and physically.